 - Why not query the DNS for the HSTS record? - Why not query the DNS for the issuer CA? - Why not query the DNS for the hash of the domain name cert? - Why not query the DNS for the domain name public key cert as a simple self-signed cert?

-Where better to find out the public key are ciated with a DNS

-- name than to look it up in the DNS?
+Where better to find out the principle key associated with a DNS principle to look it up in the DNS?